MDU-PHL/mlstdb/README.md

 Use the `fetch` command to download MLST schemes from the BIGSdb databases.
 The `--db` argument specifies the database to use, which can be either `pubmlst` or `pasteur`.
 The `--exclude` and `--match` arguments can be used to filter the schemes based on the scheme name.
 The `--scheme-uris` argument can be used to provide a custom scheme URIs file.
 The `--filter` argument can be used to filter species or schemes using a wildcard pattern.
 The `--resume` flag can be used to resume processing from where it stopped.
 The `--verbose` flag can be used to enable verbose logging for debugging.
 This will create a `mlst_schemes_<db>.txt` file with the MLST schemes.

 We can just use `mlstdb fetch` to download the MLST schemes from the BIGSdb databases.
+The command will prompt for the `db` (either `pubmlst` or `pasteur`) to fetch.
 If the registration is not done, it will prompt the user to register the client credentials.
 This will save the client credentials to the `~/.config/mlstdb` directory.

 In cases where the tool does not find an appropriate scheme name, it will prompt the user to either set the missing schemes as 'missing' or auto-generate them.
-The user can choose the appropriate option.
+The user can choose the appropriate option as they are prompted.

 <details>
 <summary>Auto extraction of scheme?🤔</summary>